kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 - If we make sure that the height of the tree remains O(log n) after every insertion and deletion, then we can guarantee an upper bound of O(log n) for all these Search, Insert and Delete operations.
 	- The height of a Red-Black tree is always O(log n) where n is the number of nodes in the tree.
 ### How does HashMap work
-Since we know behind the scene HashMap is implemented with hashed Array, where each element of the Array node is Singe  Direction LinkedList, which represents the `Map.Entry` Interface
+Since we know behind the scene HashMap is implemented with hashed Array,
 #### PUT
-1. Call the `hashCode()` method to calculate hash code of Key as in K/V set, then calculate the array index based on hashing value and length of the array
+1. Call the `hashCode()` method to calculate hash code of **Key** as in K/V set, then calculate the array index based on hashing value and length of the array
 2. Adjust length of the array (if element count of container is greater than capacity * loadfactor, would resize it to be 2*n)
 3. Insert K/V into HashMap
 	- If hash code of Key doesn't existed in current HashMap